9.1 – A note on Financial Ratios

 - EBITDA Growth (CAGR)

 - Return on Capital Employed (ROCE)

-The Earnings before Interest Tax Depreciation & Amortization (EBITDA) Margin indicates the efficiency of the management.
+The Earnings before Interest Tax Depreciation & Amortization (EBITDA) margin indicates the efficiency of the management.
 It tells us how efficient the company’s operating model is.
 EBITDA Margin tells us how profitable (in percentage terms) the company is at an operating level.
-It always makes sense to compare the EBITDA margin of the company versus its competitor to get a sense of the management’s efficiency in terms of managing their expense.
+It always makes sense to compare the company’s EBITDA margin versus its competitor to get a sense of the management’s efficiency in terms of managing their expense.

 EBITDA = [Operating Revenues – Operating Expense]

 Operating Revenues = [Total Revenue – Other Income]